 Speech and Language

-The major difference between autism and Asperger’s is that the latter has milder symptoms and a general absence of language delays.
-In most cases, children that were diagnosed with Asperger’s have good language skills.
+The major difference between autism spectrum disorder and Asperger's is that the latter has milder symptoms and a general absence of language delays.
+In most cases, children that were diagnosed with Asperger's have good language skills.
 However, they may find it challenging to fit in with their peers.

 On the other hand, children with autism typically exhibit difficulty in speech and communication.
 In most cases, they have difficulty understanding what someone is saying to them.
 And in some cases, they might also have trouble picking up non-verbal cues like facial expressions and hand gestures.